 Every day, each of them contributes to our success.

 Clinical trials coordinator in pulmonary hypertension and oncology

-I have been a nurse since 1993.
-From 1993 to 1997, I worked at Laval hospital on different wards (surgery, cardiology an internal medicine).
-Then, I left Québec city to work in Toronto at ‘Info health’.
-In 2002, I worked St-Hyacinthe hospital, in the intensive care unit before coming back to my home town wherer I worked at Chauveau Hospital for two years.
-I have been working at Laval hospital (IUCPQ) since 2004 as a clinical research nurse.
+Luce has been a nurse since 1993.
+From 1993 to 1997, she worked at Laval hospital on different departments (surgery, cardiology and internal medicine).
+Then she left Quebec city to work in Toronto at “Info health” system.
+In 2002, she worked at St-Hyacinthe hospital in the intensive care unit before coming back to her home town where she worked at Chauveau Hospital for two years.
+She has been working at Laval hospital (IUCPQ) since 2004 as a clinical research nurse.

-I am in charge of the coordination and planning of the clinical trials done in collaboration with pharmaceutical companies.
-I make sure the methodology of the protocols are carried out as intended while implementing the ethical review bord’s specifications are respected.
-I perform the techniques requested by the protocol and act as a link between the physician, the pharmaceutical company, and other people involved in the clinical trial.
+She is in charge of the coordination and planning of the clinical trials done in collaboration with pharmaceutical companies.
+She makes sure the methodology of the protocols are carried out as intended while implementing the ethical review bord’s specifications are respected.
+She performs the techniques requested by the protocol and act as a link between the physician, the pharmaceutical company, and other people involved in the clinical trial.

 Pascale Blais-Lecours, PhD